Skip to main content

 • Beneficiary identification documents and photographs

-• Evidence of the beneficiary's qualifications and eligibility for the requested classification.
+• Evidence of the beneficiary's eligibility for the requested nonimmigrant classification.

 • All evidence and supporting documents with the petition.

-• The completed form along with the required evidence and fees.
+• The petition with all required evidence and fees.

 Checklist (What is the Form I-129 checklist?)